CarlvinJerry/sources/content/post/exploratory-data-analysis/index.md

     ##                 Satisfaction
     ##                            0

-We have no NULL values in our data.
+We have no columns with missing values in our data.
 We can therefore proceed to analysis without worrying about missing values.
-In a case whereby there exists null values, one can choose whether to replace the nulls with the most appropriate values or remove the rows with nulls from the data.
+In a case whereby there exists NA values, one can choose whether to replace the nulls with the most appropriate values or remove the rows with nulls from the data.
 This is important for later stages of analysis that include data modelling, like Machine Learning.

 <br> <br>